How to Spend 3 Days in Koh Mak (Slow-Travel Itinerary)

 How to Spend 3 Days in Koh Mak

-Day 1: Arrive, Settle In & Explore the Beaches
+Day 1: Arrive, Check in & Explore the Beaches

 Arriving in Koh Mak